-Naturally, the question arises as to where these 5 categories of synoptic-scale processes are important for EPEs, and whether they have an importance influence on the extreme precipitation severity.
+Naturally, the question arises as to where these five categories of synoptic-scale processes are important for EPEs, and whether they have an important influence on the extreme precipitation severity.
 Figure 13 presents the spatial distribution of EPEs that are linked to the five exclusive categories, their share in the total number of EPEs, and their partition in different precipitation volume clusters.
-These categories demonstrate a distinct geographical distribution (see also Fig. S7), consistent with previous results and the process-based understanding derived from the composite analysis in the previous section.
-In the following, we summarize the main characteristics of these five categories, and place these in context of well-known weather phenomena and existing literature.
-EPEs that are linked to:
+These categories demonstrate a distinct geographical distribution (see also Fig. S7), consistent with previous results and the processbased understanding derived from the composite analysis in the previous section.
+In the following, we summarize the main characteristics of these five EPE categories and place these in the context of well-known weather phenomena and existing literature:

-1) only Rossby wave breaking are confined to distinct regions over central North America and southeastern South America, the Mediterranean and Caspian Seas, including the eastern Iberian Peninsula, and several local areas, such as the eastern portions of Iceland, Ireland, the United Kingdom, and furthermore, the Balkans, parts of Germany and Poland, the Caucasus, north of the Himalaya's, the western margins of northern Chili, and parts of Antarctica.
-Interestingly, most of these regions are located poleward and eastward of high topographic barriers and vast deserts (e.g., the Sahara, Rocky Mountains, Andes, Alps, Taurus and Zagros Mountains, and the Himalaya's), suggesting that these regions are deprived from remote moisture supplies.
-EPEs arise when Rossby wave breaking provides sufficient upper-level forcing through reduction of low-tropospheric stratification and dynamical lifting to initiate the extreme precipitation, as confirmed by the composites.
-Likely, these events form when PV streamers reach in a relatively moist tropospheric environment and/or when strong evaporation from warm sea surfaces, such as the Mediterranean Sea, provides sufficient moisture at the local scale (Winschall et al., 2014; Raveh-Rubin and Wernli, 2016):
+- 1. Rossby wave breaking only.
+This category is confined to distinct regions over central North America, southeastern South America, and the Mediterranean and Caspian Seas (including the eastern Iberian Peninsula) and several local areas, such as the eastern portions of Iceland, Ireland, and the United Kingdom as well as the Balkans, parts of Germany and Poland, the Caucasus, north of the Himalayas, the western margins of northern Chile, and parts of Antarctica.
+Interestingly, most of these regions are located poleward and eastward of high topographic barriers and vast deserts (e.g. the Sahara, Rocky Mountains, Andes, Alps, Taurus and Zagros mountains, and Himalayas), suggesting that these regions are deprived of remote moisture supplies.
+EPEs arise when Rossby wave breaking provides sufficient upper-level forcing through reduction of low-tropospheric stratification and dynamical lifting to initiate the extreme precipitation, as shown by the composites.
+Likely, these events form when PV streamers reach into a relatively moist tropospheric environment and/or when strong evaporation from warm sea surfaces, such as the Mediterranean Sea, provides sufficient moisture at the local scale (Winschall et al., 2014; Raveh-Rubin and Wernli, 2016). - 2.
+Intense moisture transport only.
+This category stretches around the globe at higher tropical and lower subtropical latitudes, away from the inner tropics, but beyond the reach of the extratropical upper-level forcing.
+EPEs of this category are most likely associated with the following weather systems: (i) tropical cyclones over the western and eastern North Pacific near East Asia and Central America respectively, the southern Indian Ocean near Madagascar and the Maritime Continent near north Australia, and the Gulf of Mexico and the southeastern USA (Prat and Nelson, 2016; Khouakhi et al., 2017; Franco-Díaz et al., 2019); (ii) tropical easterly waves over North Africa, the North Atlantic, the Caribbean, and Central America (Ladwig and Stensrud,